smonn/validator-fns/README.md

 #### url(message, protocols?)

 Ensures value is a valid URL. `protocols` is provided to the message.
+Works with strings.

 <details><summary>arguments</summary>